bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ### **隊伍:豺狼**
 The Jackal is part of an extra team, that tries to eliminate all the other players.\
 The Jackal has no tasks and can kill 偽裝者s, Crewmates and Neutrals.\
-The Jackal (if allowed by the options) can select another player to be his Sidekick.
+The Jackal (if allowed by the options) can select another player to be their Sidekick.
-Creating a Sidekick removes all tasks of the Sidekick and adds him to the team Jackal.
-The Sidekick loses his current role (except if he's a Lover, then he plays in two teams).
+Creating a Sidekick removes all tasks of the Sidekick and adds them to the team Jackal.
+The Sidekick loses their current role (except if they're a Lover, then they play in two teams).
 The "Create Sidekick Action" may only be used once per Jackal or once per game (depending on the options).
-The Jackal can also promote 偽裝者s to be his Sidekick but, depending on the options the 偽裝者 will either really turn into the Sidekick and leave the team 偽裝者s or he will just look like the Sidekick to the Jackal and remain as he was.\
+The Jackal can also promote 偽裝者s to be their Sidekick but, depending on the options the 偽裝者 will either really turn into the Sidekick and leave the team 偽裝者s or he will just look like the Sidekick to the Jackal and remain as he was.\
 \
 The team Jackal enables multiple new outcomes of the game, listing some examples here:
 - The 偽裝者s could be eliminated and then the crew plays against the team Jackal.